Lightning-AI/torchmetrics/docs/source/pages/plotting.rst

     :include-source: false

 Here, each element is assumed to be an independent metric and plotted as its own point for comparing.
-The above is true for all metrics that returns a scalar tensor, but if the metric returns a tensor with multiple elements then the ``.plot`` method will return a specialized plot for that particular metric.
+The above is true for all metrics that return a scalar tensor, but if the metric returns a tensor with multiple elements then the ``.plot`` method will return a specialized plot for that particular metric.
 Take for example the ``ConfusionMatrix``
 metric: